Bira/octopus-carnival/_drafts/better-than-bad.md

 - "Being Less Bad": A chapter on more general hooding advice, and on what makes a hooder different from a "standard" shadowrunner.

-- "Building a Hooder"/"Hooder Runs": The afore-mentioned short section of mechanical bits and bobs, including a Random Hooding Run Generator.
+- "Building a Hooder"/"Hooder Runs": The afore-mentioned short sections of mechanical bits and bobs, including a Random Hooding Run Generator.

 These sections are separated by short fiction pieces.